trupalukani/ENSE-805-Deforestation-Viz/README.md

 - **Trupal Ukani**
 - **Bhargav Taraviya**

+## Our Commercial 🎥

+Visit [Introductory Video](https://www.youtube.com/watch?v=a6ZL5f-hJaw) for our platform's commercial video.

 ## Introductory Video 🎥

-Watch the [Introductory Video](https://youtu.be/fTAHoq9aTMU) for a quick overview of the platform’s features and functionality.
+Visit [Introductory Video](https://youtu.be/fTAHoq9aTMU) for a quick overview of the platform’s features and functionality.

 ## UN SDGs